 Quick ratio takes into account all kinds of current assets except inventory and prepaid expenses.
-Inventories usually take much longer time to be liquidated into cash for meeting the immediate liabilities.
+Inventories usually take a much longer time to be liquidated into cash for meeting the immediate liabilities.
 Prepaid expenses include all such prospective expenses that may arise, and for which payment has been made in advance.

 Such current assets cannot be utilised in order to pay for other liabilities.
 The ratio seeks to assess the short-term liquidity of a company and leaves out any asset which cannot be easily converted to cash.
-Hence, quick ratio is also referred to as an Acid Test as well.
+Hence, the quick ratio is also referred to as an Acid Test as well.

 This ratio includes such assets, which can be readily converted to cash.
 Some examples include marketable securities, accounts receivable, apart from cash.
-These assets are considered to be “quick assets” because of its easy convertibility into cash.
+These assets are considered to be “quick assets” because of their easy convertibility into cash.

 The formula for measuring quick ratio is mentioned below –